Duration of study

 Submitting your thesis early

-In some cases you may be able to submit your thesis early, before the end of your standard period of study.
-Your Director of Postgraduate Research Studies must submit a recommendation to the Graduate Board’s Programmes and Quality Group for a reduction to your period of study.
+In some cases you may be able to submit your thesis early, before the end of your standard period of study (see the table above).
+Your Director of Postgraduate Research Studies must submit a recommendation to the Graduate Board’s Progression and Examinations Group for a ‘reduction’ to your standard period of study.

-If you think you will be in a position to submit your thesis early you must first of all discuss this with your supervisor(s).
+If you think you will be in a position to submit your thesis early (more than 6 weeks before the end of your standard period of study) you must first of all discuss this with your supervisor(s).
 Early submission of the thesis can only be made where it is supported by your supervisor(s) and your Director of Postgraduate Research Studies.

 (a) the thesis is complete and ready for submission and